wiesenklee/mir250-demo/README.md

 The web-interface will than be accessed via the IP-address the MiR will be given

+> 🚨 If connected to the MiR through an additional network, the connection is sometimes aborted randomly

 ### Authorization
 The web-interface will ask for authorization when it will be opened the first time.
 Once logged in, the credentials are saved via cookies.